cornelia-schulz/portfolio-angular/README.md

 # PortfolioAngular

-Portfolio site built with Angular, Angular Material and TypeScript.
+Portfolio site to showcase some of my work built with Angular, Angular Material and TypeScript.